2. God allows evil so that people can sin and continue living, because God loves all and wants everyone to be saved (1 Tim 2:4; 2 Pet 3:9).

 4. God allows suffering to resolve suffering justly in an eternal afterlife by restoring creation from corruption and decay in the redemption of people bodily resurrecting from the dead (Rom 8:18–25).

-5. God’s grace provides a greater strength to overcome suffering that cannot exist without suffering (Rom 5:3–5; 8:28; 2 Cor 12:7–10).
+5. God’s grace strengthens a person’s character through suffering that cannot exist without suffering (Rom 5:3–5; 8:28; 2 Cor 12:7–10).

 6. God gives free will and the ability for humanity to choose to flee sin and pursue holiness (Rom 6:15–19).